-Digital Banners and SEM

-Digital display ads across the Google Ads Network targeting key topics and placements in addition to search engine marketing.
+Digital Banners and SEM Digital display ads across the Google Ads Network targeting key topics and placements in addition to search enaine marketing. so well that they achieved a 29% click-through rate (CTR) by the end of the campaign.